 - Trouble concentrating

-Being a morphine derivative, heroin is an opioid drug that is manufactured illicitly.
+Being a morphine derivative, this is an opioid drug that is manufactured illicitly.
 The drug has both pleasurable and pain-relieving properties as it interacts with opioid receptors in the brain.
-The drug is powerful enough to make the body and brain dependent on it.
+The drug is powerful enough to make the body and brain depend on it.
+Addiction happens very quickly and only after using a few times.

-Once those who are struggling with the misuse of heroin stop taking the drug, they will experience withdrawal symptoms.
-The severity of symptoms depends on factors, like frequency of intake and potency of heroin, and the average amount taken regularly.
+Once those who are struggling with the misuse of heroin stop taking the drug, they will experience uncomfortable withdrawals.
+The severity depends on a variety of factors, like frequency of intake and potency, and the average amount is taken regularly.
 Withdrawal symptoms may include:

 - Aching muscles